 Some of the DLC's characters classes are references to their history.

-Ephraim being a great knight?
-He was mentored by Duessel, Grado's Great Knight General on top of having growths well suited for it.
+Ephraim being a Great Knight?
+His promotion gives him a horse and he was mentored by Duessel, Grado's Great Knight General on top of having growths well suited for it.
+Some of his DLC appearances is as a Soldier (a lance infantry), which is identical to his base Lord class.

 Leif being a trickster?
 Reference to his game's capture mechanic and how it's used to get items, same thing as with the sword named after him.
 The Staff may reference his love interest, Nana, a user of staffs.

-Also note that the first arc in his own game is him breaking out of a prison.
+Also the first arc in his own game is him breaking out of a prison.

 Roy being a Mercenary?
-Sword using Lord that never got promoted to something with Armor or Horses and possibly the fact his promotion was highly ineffectual. hence why he's a unpromoted class.
+Sword using Lord that never got promoted to something with Armor or Horses and possibly the fact his promotion was highly ineffectual.
+Hence why he's a unpromoted class.
 His Spotpast class is Hero, a promoted version.
+Male sword Lords also tend to have balanced stats like Mercenaries.

 Katarina being a Grandmaster is a reference to what she said at the beginning of FE 12 (New Mystery): that she'd be a tactician of the group.
 If she's recruited as Spot-Pass character, she's a Sage instead - the same Class she has when she's re-recruited into Marth's group!

 Seliph being a Swordmaster could be explained as he was raised in Issach, whose rulers favor the class.
-And his Big Brother Mentor and future King of Isaach Shannan is a swordmaster as well.
+And his Big Brother Mentor (and future King of Isaach) Shannan is a Swordmaster as well, and might have been his martial arts teacher.

 Lyn is a Swordmaster by both her classes and growths being akin to the class.

 Celica being a Sage?
-A reference to her more magic leaning class from Gaiden, Priest/Princess.
+A reference to her more magic leaning class from Gaiden, Priestess/Princess.
+Said game's Priestess class was actually part of the female Mage line.

-Elincia's original class (Queen) was basically an enhanced Falcon Knight class.
+Elincia's original class (Queen) was an enhanced Falcon Knight class.

 Micaiah's Dark Mage class is a odd exception as her classes in the game dealt with light magic.
 Only sign is that she serves a "dark god"... however, Micaiah would probably be a Bishop in any of the other games, but Awakening doesn't have Light magic anymore and the classes that would have had it now use axes instead.
 That, and the above-mentioned "dark god" bit, means the closest class to hers is now Dark Mage.
 Plus, in Radiant Dawn she has "Darkness Affinity".